debil03311/dym/README.md

 - Clean up the logging feed (so no dupes)

 ## Known issues
-- Browser instances don't ever get closed, so they keeps running in the background even in the event of a crash or when you terminate the script manually.
+- Browser instances don't ever get closed, so they keep running in the background even in the event of a crash or when you terminate the script manually.
 You'll have to kill them manually for now (in Task Manager or by pid)